-From ancient times to the present day, countless stories and legends tell of priceless treasures from all over the world, lost without a trace.
+From ancient times to the present day, countless stories and legends tell of priceless lost treasures from all over the world, gone without a trace.
 For some, we have no conclusive evidence, while for others, it is clear that they existed at some point in history, but have disappeared mysteriously – buried in hidden locations or stolen and lost.
 Undoubtedly, any of these treasures would change history and enrich our knowledge of the past, but after centuries of searching, they are unlikely to be discovered.
 The lost treasures of the world are innumerable, but there are a few with special significance to history.
 Here are 10 lost treasures of the world whose value cannot be measured.

 10. The Tomb of Genghis Khan